wscheib2000/baseball-sql-practice/README.md

 # baseball-sql-practice
-Practicing SQL using the Lahman Database in RMarkdown
+Practicing SQL using the Lahman Database in RMarkdown.

+Lahman Database SQLite file from https://github.com/jknecht/baseball-archive-sqlite.